Venus Williams’ Brand Just Dropped A Tenniscore Collab With Carbon38

 Advertisement

-Ranging from $78 to $118, the collaboration includes 12 pieces, including tank tops, sports bras, a tennis-ready dress, skirts, and a bucket hat.
+Ranging from $78 to $118 USD, the collaboration includes 12 pieces, including tank tops, sports bras, a tennis-ready dress, skirts, and a bucket hat.
 Inspired by Williams’ storied career on the court and her unique approach to Wimbledon-approved fashion, the pieces are made for women who want transitional items that could take them throughout their active day.
-The vibrant color palette includes aqua blue and baby pink, as well as white.
+The vibrant colour palette includes aqua blue and baby pink, as well as white.

 “We are inspired by all Venus does, both on and off the court,” said Katie Warner Johnson, co-founder and CEO of Carbon38.
 “Her mission with EleVen aligns with ours at Carbon38, to empower women to embrace a new way of dressing, one that combines the DNA of activewear with beautiful ready-to-wear silhouettes.”